 Our guided walks are a great way to see the city.
 For 2020, we are focusing on paid private and small group tours that allow us to offer the best experience with safety protocols in place.

 Check out our homepage to see what we have available when you are here.

 Zoo Lights is a free annual event hosted by the National Zoo.
-The entire place is transformed with holiday lights, turning the place into a magical wonderland as you walk through after-hours.

 For more nighttime activities, visit our post on things to do at night in DC.

 Don’t forget that the day after Black Friday is Small Business Saturday–a great chance to support independently owned local business.